RamyBouchareb25/RamyBouchareb25.github.io/README.md

 Here are some of the projects featured on the website:

-1. [Project 1](https://github.com/RamyBouchareb25/chat_app): A chatting app made with flutter and firebase
+1. [Chat Box](https://github.com/RamyBouchareb25/chat_app): A chatting app made with flutter and firebase
-2. [Project 2](https://github.com/RamyBouchareb25/UnityTraining): A Unity game made for training
+2. [Unity Training](https://github.com/RamyBouchareb25/UnityTraining): A Unity game made for training
-3. [Project 3](https://github.com/RamyBouchareb25/Weather): A Weather app made with flutter
+3. [Weather App](https://github.com/RamyBouchareb25/Weather): A Weather app made with flutter

 Each project has its own repository on GitHub, where you can find more details and source code.